Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

-Experimental information on gluon TMDs is very limited.
-First attempts at phenomenological analyses of the unpolarized gluon TMD have been presented in Refs.~\cite{denDunnen:2014kjo,Lansberg:2017dzg,Bacchetta:2018ivt,Gutierrez-Reyes:2019rug,Scarpa:2019fol}.
-Experimental and phenomenological studies of the intrinsic motion of gluons in transversely-polarized protons via the Sivers function can be found in Refs.~\cite{Adolph:2017pgv, DAlesio:2017rzj,DAlesio:2018rnv,DAlesio:2019qpk}.
-Thanks to its connection with the QCD Odderon, the gluon Sivers TMDs can also be studied in unpolarized electron-proton collisions~\cite{Boussarie:2019vmk}.
+Experimental information on the nonperturbative part of the gluon TMD PDFs is limited.
+[In electroweak-scale processes like $gg\to H^0$ \cite{Balazs:2000wv,Bozzi:2005wk,deFlorian:2011xf} or $gg\to \gamma\gamma$ production \cite{Nadolsky:2007ba,Balazs:1997hv, Balazs:1999yf, Balazs:2007hr}, the gluon TMD PDF is dominated by perturbative resummed contributions and is practically insensitive to nonperturbative dynamics.]
+Attempts at phenomenological analyses of the unpolarized gluon TMD PDF have been presented in Refs.~\cite{denDunnen:2014kjo,Lansberg:2017dzg,Bacchetta:2018ivt,Gutierrez-Reyes:2019rug,Scarpa:2019fol}.
+Experimental and phenomenological studies of the intrinsic motion of gluons in transversely-polarized protons quantified by the Sivers function can be found in Refs.~\cite{Adolph:2017pgv, DAlesio:2017rzj,DAlesio:2018rnv,DAlesio:2019qpk}.
+Thanks to its connection with the QCD Odderon, the gluon Sivers TMD PDF can also be studied in unpolarized electron-proton collisions~\cite{Boussarie:2019vmk}.

 In the \emph{high-energy factorization} regime, where gluons are extracted from nucleons with a small longitudinal fraction $x$ and a large transverse momentum, a relation can be established~\cite{Dominguez:2011wm} between the unpolarized and linearly-polarized gluon distributions, $f^g_1$ and $h^{\perp g}_1$, and the \emph{unintegrated gluon distribution} (UGD), whose evolution is controlled by the Balitsky--Fadin--Kuraev--Lipatov (BFKL) equation~\cite{Fadin:1975cb,Kuraev:1976ge,Kuraev:1977fs,Balitsky:1978ic} (see Refs.~\cite{Hentschinski:2012kr,Besse:2013muy,Bolognino:2018rhb,Bolognino:2018mlw,Bolognino:2019bko,Bolognino:2019pba,Celiberto:2019slj,Brzeminski:2016lwh,Garcia:2019tne,Celiberto:2018muu} for recent applications).
-A connection between the high-energy and the TMD factorization was recently highlighted in Refs.~\cite{Nefedov:2021vvy,Hentschinski:2021lsh}.
-The impact of embodying gluon-TMD inputs within high-energy factorization was recently assessed for vector-meson leptoproduction processes at the EIC~\cite{Bolognino:2021niq,Bolognino:2021gjm,Bolognino:2022uty}.
+A connection between the high-energy and the TMD factorization formalisms was recently highlighted in Refs.~\cite{Nefedov:2021vvy,Hentschinski:2021lsh}.
+The impact of embodying gluon-TMD inputs within high-energy factorization was recently assessed for vector-meson leptoproduction processes at the EIC~\cite{Bolognino:2021niq,Bolognino:2021gjm,Bolognino:2022uty,Bolognino:2022ndh}.